cardsfromtheedge/cardsfromtheedge.github.io/_posts/2017-09-01-Very-much-on-the-Edge.md

 My inner world has been limping along for a long time and I’m now beginning to realize how much we put up with, before we’re ready to take action.

 It got me thinking - this is how we often cope with things in our outer life.
 We put up with things that make us sad, resentful, or angry, holding on for far too long.
-And yet within a flash we can let go of whatever it is that is bothering us, and start afresh with new thoughts and new actions.
+And yet, within a flash we can let go of whatever it is, that is bothering us, and start afresh with new thoughts and new actions.

 It is a timely reminder that our thoughts are so powerful.